 Although not given specific screen credit, the California Highway Patrol was pleased to give technical advice on the production, even as far as providing all the patrol vehicles used in the series, and uniforms, too (modified to remove all references to California).

-Chief Dan Mathews (Broderick Crawford) also used the expression, "21-50, bye", at end of transmissions on the radio.
+Chief Dan Mathews ( Broderick Crawford) also used the expression, "21-50, bye", at end of transmissions on the radio.
 Also, he often had to turn his car around in a rapid u-turn to proceed to the scene of the incident.
-Last, his son had the original patrol car a few years back, and maybe still has it.
+Crawford's son had the original patrol car at one point, but it's unknown if he still does.